sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-customizers/customizer-commands/account-delete.md

         return input
     })
 ```
-The `input` object can be mutated and returned but the same data type still needs to be returned
+The `input` object can be mutated and returned, but the same data type must still be returned.

 ### After account-delete command

-You can implement the command by using the following logic
+Use this logic to implement the command:

 ```javascript
     .afterStdAccountDelete(async (context: Context, output: StdAccountDeleteOutput) => {